Sage-Bionetworks/synapsePythonClient/README.md

 Installation
 ------------

-The Python Synapse client has been tested on 3.8, 3.9, 3.10 and 3.11 on Mac OS X, Ubuntu Linux and Windows.
+The Python Synapse client has been tested on versions 3.9, 3.10, 3.11 and 3.12 on Mac OS X, Ubuntu Linux and Windows.

-**Starting from Synapse Python client version 3.0, Synapse Python client requires Python >= 3.8**
+**Starting from Synapse Python client version 3.0, Synapse Python client requires Python >= 3.9**

 ### Install using pip